-Good quality, granular, machine-readable data is driving greater automation, and producing more dependable and consistent outcomes for researchers, analysts, investors, corporate planners, auditors, regulators, and even standard setters.
-Structured financial statement data even makes fintech applications like Artificial Intelligence more reliable.
+Good quality, granular, machine-readable data drives greater automation, and produces more dependable and consistent outcomes for researchers, analysts, investors, corporate planners, auditors, regulators, and standard setters.
+Structured financial data makes fintech applications like AI more reliable.

-Attend this free, half-day event to hear real-world case studies.
-Find out how corporate financial planners and SEC reporting managers are better able to benchmark against peers, and identify trends when preparing new ASU disclosures.
-Learn how structured data is enabling more informed decisions for standard setters making policy decisions, for example when investigating changes to the accounting treatment of Goodwill.
+Attend this free, half-day event to hear real-world case studies about how corporate financial planners and SEC managers are better able to benchmark against peers, and identify trends.
+Learn how structured data is enabling more informed decisions for policy setting.
 Find out how academics are getting better insights into how companies are managing tax obligations under the impact of COVID.
-In a rapidly changing world, data users need to perform faster, better analysis.
-Structured, standardized data makes that happen.
+In a rapidly changing world, digitized data users can perform faster, better analysis.

 The program was developed by XBRL US, and is held in partnership with Baruch College’s Zicklin School of Business, CFA Institute and CFA Society New York.
 The event is free to attend but registration is required.

 The XBRL US Annual General Meeting for XBRL US Members will be held on November 16, 2021.
 Details have been sent to members.

 |12:30 – 12:40 PM||Welcome & Introductions

 Leslie F. Seidman, Independent Corporate Director, Former Chair of the Financial Accounting Standards Board (FASB)

 Commissioner Caroline A. Crenshaw, United States Securities and Exchange Commission